imkaywu/imkaywu.github.io/README.md

 Why Jekyll?
 Read this [blog post](https://karpathy.github.io/2014/07/01/switching-to-jekyll/)!

 ## Features

-#### Ergonomic Publications

-Your publications page is generated automatically from your BibTex bibliography.
-Simply edit `_bibliography/papers.bib`.
-You can also add new `*.bib` files and customize the look of your publications however you like by editing `_pages/publications.md`.

-Keep meta-information about your co-authors in `_data/coauthors.yml` and Jekyll will insert links to their webpages automatically.

 #### Collections
 This Jekyll theme implements collections to let you break up your work into categories.